 On the second point, the companies that build networks are almost always the same ones that operate them.
 They are collectively known as network operators, and they include the companies listed above.
 But if we again look to the cloud for inspiration, we see that develop-and-operate isn’t true just at the company level, but it is also how the fastest moving cloud companies organize their engineering teams: around the DevOps model.
 (If you are unfamiliar with DevOps, we recommend you read Site Reliability Engineering: How Google Runs Production Systems to see how it is practiced.)

 What this all means is that computer networks are now in the midst of a major transformation, with network operators trying to simultaneously accelerate the pace of innovation (sometimes known as feature velocity) and yet continue to offer a reliable service (preserve stability).
 And they are increasingly doing this by adopting the best practices of cloud providers, which can be summarized as having two major themes: (1) take advantage of commodity hardware and move all intelligence into software, and (2) adopt agile engineering processes that break down barriers between development and operations.

-This transformation is sometimes called the “cloudification” or “softwarization” of the network, but by another name, it is known as Software Defined Networks (SDN).
-Whatever you call it, this new approach is a game changer, not so much in terms of how we address the fundamental technical challenges of framing, routing, fragmentation/reassembly, packet scheduling, congestion control, security, and so on, but in terms of how rapidly the network evolves to support new features.
+This transformation is sometimes called the “cloudification” or “softwarization” of the network, and while the Internet has always had a robust software ecosystem, it has historically been limited to the applications running on top of the network (e.g., using the Socket API described in Section 1.4).
+What’s changed is that today these same cloud-inspired engineering practices are being applied to the internals of the network.
+This new approach, known as Software Defined Networks (SDN), is a game changer, not so much in terms of how we address the fundamental technical challenges of framing, routing, fragmentation/reassembly, packet scheduling, congestion control, security, and so on, but in terms of how rapidly the network evolves to support new features.

-To continue reading about the cloudification of the Internet, see Race to the Edge.
+To continue reading about the cloudification of the Internet, see Perspective: Race to the Edge.